BeingTomGreen/Diablo-3-API/README.md

 - See if the timezone require in the authenticated calls has to be GMT, if not provide means of changing it
 - Add If-Modified-Since headers to save API tokens
 - See why authenticated calls don't return an error with bogus keys, is there an issue with my code, or does the API treat invalid keys as an un-authed request?
+- Wrap in nice composer package, unit test all of that good shit

 ### License
 This is free and unencumbered software released into the public domain.
 See UNLICENSE for more details